jdlph/Path4GMNS/docs/source/usecases.md

 ```

 ## Synthesize Zones and OD Demand [Deprecated]

-This functionality has been deprecated since v0.9.9.
-Please use [grid2demand](https://pypi.org/project/grid2demand/) to prepare zone and demand files (i.e., node.csv and demand.csv).

 Zone information is crucial in conducting traffic assignment, evaluating accessibility and equity.
 When no zone information is provided along node.csv, Path4GMNS can automatically synthesize a total number of {math}`d * d` grids (rectangles) as zones given the dimension {math}`d`.